thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 verifyDeviceTelemetry:
     0:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-4.png
-        title: 'Login in to your ThingsBoard <b>Edge</b> instance and open "Devices" page.'
+        title: 'Log in in to your <b>ThingsBoard</b> instance and open "Devices" page.'
     1:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-5.png
         title: 'Click on the row labeled "In-vehicle monitoring system" in the table to view its details.'
     2:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-6.png
-        title: 'Click on the "Latest Telemetry" tab to confirm that distance readings are successfully being pushed from the edge to the cloud.'
+        title: 'Click on the "Latest telemetry" tab to confirm that distance readings are successfully being pushed from the edge to the cloud.'

 createDashboard:
     0:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-1.png
-        title: 'Log in to your ThingsBoard <b>Edge</b> instance.
+        title: 'Log in to your <b>ThingsBoard</b> instance.
 Navigate to the "Dashboards" page.'
     1:
         image: /images/edge/use-cases/data-filtering/configure-dashboards-item-2.png
         title: 'Click on the ("+") "Add" icon and select "Create new dashboard".'